 This part of the Aegean is the sunniest area of Greece.
 Rhodes is overflowing with history and superb ancient monuments such as the Colossus of Rhodes.
-A Yacht Charter here enables you to combine sunshine and some excellent sailing with plenty to see on land if you get cabin fever.
+Here, a Yacht Charter enables you to combine Mediterranean sunshine and some excellent sailing with plenty to see on land if you get cabin fever.

 A big island